GLiNTECH and Atlassian were at the Project Management Institute's 2016 conference in Adelaide, speaking with professionals from all areas.

 Allowing teams more autonomy, moving through the initiation phases much more quickly, and providing faster reporting for stakeholders were all reoccurring themes.
 It was clear that having the right software tool was essential for success, but with so many options it was hard to know where to start.

-Atlassian have a host of tools that help teams run projects, with the new Portfolio for JIRA add-on providing that essential top-level view.
+Atlassian has a host of tools that help teams run projects, with the new Portfolio for JIRA add-on providing that essential top-level view.

 Here are 5 of the most frequently asked questions from the conference: